stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *lets see if that is enough or too much by returning to the lambda function*
+> *Let's see if that is enough or too much by returning to the Lambda function, ...*

 ### ServerlessProducer - LambdaExecutionRole2 role - LambdaTighter policy